 Liability under our amendments in lieu attaches only to companies that enter into arrangements to deliver bladed products.
 A delivery company could choose simply not to do so.
 Our amendments therefore provide the flexibility that the hon.
 Member for Sheffield South East described, so that if a seller does not enter into an arrangement with a delivery company, the provisions in the Bill that prohibit delivery to residential premises of a bladed product will still apply.
 A seller in those circumstances will not be able to send a bladed product to residential premises and the product will have to be collected in person at a collection point, which at least gives small and medium-sized businesses the choice over how to conduct their business.
 We believe that these amendments will help to address the concern behind the Bill and achieve the aim of stopping young people and those under 18 having access to these products through online sales when they should not have such access.
 I very much hope that our amendment will meet the approval of the House.

 Let me turn to knife crime prevention orders.
 It is vital that the police have the powers they need to prevent knife crime and to protect the public from the devastating effects of violent crime on our streets.
 It is frankly already too late when we prosecute young people for knife crime.
 If measures are available that might help to steer children and young people away from carrying or using a knife, we should not hesitate to put them in place.
 That is why the Government have introduced, in short order, knife crime prevention orders in the Bill.
-The police made that request of us at the very end of summer last year, and we were pleased to insert the provision into the Bill in the House of Lords.
+The police made that request of us at the very end of the summer last year, and we were pleased to insert the provision into the Bill in the House of Lords.
 These are civil orders aimed at young people at risk of engaging in knife crime, people whom the police call habitual knife carriers of any age and those who have been convicted of a violent offence or an offence involving knives.

 Will the Minister confirm that although these are civil orders, if they are breached they become criminal, and that 12-year-old children could end up in prison for two years?
 Will she also confirm that not a single organisation, from the magistrates and local government to charities, lawyers and anybody involved in youth offending teams, supports this change?
 They all think that we are acting too quickly and need to take more time looking at the implications before introducing it.

-I am about to come to the framework for these orders, because I am conscious that in an ideal world we would have had the measure in the Bill when it was first laid before the House in early summer last year.
+I am about to come to the framework for these orders, because I am conscious that in an ideal world we would have had the measure in the Bill when it was first laid before the House in the early summer last year.
 However, the police came to their view and alerted us to their thinking at the end of summer, and although we have frankly acted pretty quickly, we could not by definition have put the measure in the Bill before the police asked us to.
 We are doing this in response to the express wish of the police; in fact, the Mayor of London wrote to the Home Secretary in December asking that the orders be inserted in the Bill.

 I do not know whether the hon.
 Lady has had a chance to speak to the Mayor of London, but the reason we are introducing these orders is that we want to try to help local communities to tackle knife crime.
 They are one measure.
 We do not pretend that they will solve all knife crime, but they are about preventing young people from getting ensnared in criminal gangs or getting into a situation where they think that carrying a knife will protect them.
 This is about trying to wrap services around those children before they become criminalised.